jameswan141/website/README.md

 # website
-A project I made during college that creates a website.
+A project I made during college as coursework that creates a website.